Dominican Army: Dictatorship of Rafael Trujillo (1930-1961)

+On August 1, 1947, by General Order the army created the Presidential Guard a few weeks before the inauguration of the new government building, the National Palace, with the mission of guarding it and forming troops to render military honors at official events. to heads of state and diplomats visiting the government house.

+Balaguer regime to present

+The army from the Balaguer Government to the present had overcome a new change.
+By 1970, the Dominican army was an imposing force inherited from the regime, organized into 3 infantry brigades and a 4th CEFA brigade considered a separate entity from the army.
+The 1st brigade (based in Santo Domingo), commanded by Gen. Neit Nivar Seijas, formed by 3 battalions and a force of 2,198 men.
+The 2nd brigade (based in Santiago), commanded by General Guarionex Estrella Sadhalá, formed by 5 battalions and a force of 2,482 men.
+The 3rd brigade (based in San Juan de la Maguana), commanded by Colonel Francisco Medina Sánchez, formed 2 battalions and a force of 1,285 men.

+As of 1989, the Dominican army had a force of approximately 13,000 troops.
+At that time there were four brigades.
+Each brigade had three to five infantry battalions, as well as various support units.
+There were seventeen infantry battalions in total.
+Several of the battalions were assigned outside the capital area and performed police functions that included participation in local, political and administrative affairs.
+Other major combat elements include an artillery battalion, an armored battalion, a presidential guard battalion, and an engineer battalion.

-Stationed near Santo Domingo, the first brigade has traditionally been the most powerful of the brigades, by virtue of its location and military resources.
-The First Brigade had five infantry battalions and a battalion of engineers.
-The Second Brigade and the Third Brigade are based at Santiago and Barahona, respectively.
-Their assets are spread throughout the country, and their units are mainly focused on local issues.
-The Fourth Brigade, also called Armed Forces Training Center (CEFA) because of their extensive training mission is at San Isidro, ten kilometers east of the capital.
-The Fourth Brigade controls the armored battalion and three infantry battalions.
+Stationed near Santo Domingo, the 1st Brigade has traditionally been the most powerful of the brigades, by virtue of its location and military resources.
+The First Brigade had five infantry battalions, as well as the engineer battalion.
+The Second Brigade and the Third Brigade are located in Santiago and Barahona, respectively.
+Its assets are spread across the country, and its units focus primarily on local issues.
+The Fourth Brigade, also called the Armed Forces Training Center (CEFA) due to its extensive training mission, is located in San Isidro, ten kilometers east of the capital.
+The 4th Brigade controls the armored battalion, as well as three infantry battalions.
 The Fourth Brigade also provided basic, advanced and specialized training.
-Also at San Isidro is the artillery battalion of the army, which was organized as a separate staff in order.
-Another independent and very powerful organization is the Combat Support Command, which includes the Presidential Guard Battalion and units of the military police, health and uniforms.
-Since 1989, assets include fourteen armored light tanks, twenty armored vehicles, and ten armored vehicles.
-The artillery is equipped with twenty-two 105mm Auril howitzers.
+Also in San Isidro is the army artillery battalion, which was organized as a separate order in the General Staff.
+Another independent and very powerful organization was the Combat Support Command, which included the presidential guard battalion and the military police, health and quartermaster units.
+As of 1989, armored assets include fourteen light tanks, twenty armored vehicles, and ten armored vehicles.
+The artillery was equipped with twenty-two 105 mm howitzers.